Closely competing valence bond crystal orders in the ground state of the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the pyrochlore lattice: a large scale unrestricted variational study: The maximally resonating VBC state as a candidate ground state of the spin-1/2 PAFH

-Collecting the numerical results presented in this section, we conclude that the ground state of the spin-$\frac{1}{2}$ PAFH is a symmetry breaking phase featuring a maximally resonating VBC pattern with $2\times2\times2$ periodicity.
+Collecting the numerical results presented in this section, we conclude that a symmetry breaking phase featuring a maximally resonating VBC pattern and $2\vec{a}_{1}\times2\vec{a}_{2}\times2\vec{a}_{3}$ periodicity emerges as a candidate ground state of the spin-$\frac{1}{2}$ PAFH.
 Such a unique VBC state is found to exhibit at least four levels of hierarchical structure in its symmetry breaking pattern.
-These hierarchical structures are driven by spin resonance process at different orders.
-We also find that such a complicated VBC pattern can be qualitatively captured by an NN-RVB ansatz with the same $2\times2\times2$ periodicity.
-The extrapolated ground state energy of both the NN-RVB ansatz and the generalized RVB ansatz set new benchmarks on this complicated frustrated quantum magnet.
+These hierarchical structures are driven by both the ice rule and spin resonance process at different orders.
+We also find that such a complicated VBC pattern can be qualitatively captured by an NN-RVB ansatz with the same $2\vec{a}_{1}\times2\vec{a}_{2}\times2\vec{a}_{3}$ periodicity.
+The extrapolated ground state energy of both the NN-RVB ansatz and the generalized RVB ansatz set new benchmarks on this complicated frustrated quantum magnet within the RVB framework.
+Intriguingly, we find that the maximally resonating VBC state is almost degenerate with a recently proposed dressed hard hexagon VBC state, when both are described in the RVB framework.
+We also find that after full optimization additional symmetry breaking will occur in the dressed hard hexagon VBC state and strong disparity in $\langle \hat{\mathbf{S}}^{2}_{u} \rangle$ will emerge between up and down tetrahedrons.